What Is An Occipital Nerve Block?

-This condition may be treated with an occipital nerve block.
-A nerve block is a minimally invasive intervention available to patients with moderate to severe chronic neuralgia, or other type of headache associated with the occipital nerve.
+An occipital nerve block is a minimally invasive intervention available to patients with moderate to severe chronic neuralgia, or other type of headache associated with the occipital nerve.
 These may include types of pain that start at the back of the head near the neck, and then radiate outward throughout the skull.
 An occipital nerve block inhibits or blocks the disproportionate or chronic signals that are sent to the brain, processed and perceived as headache pain.
 Occipital nerve blocks may result in pain relief lasting up to several months, depending on the response of the individual patient to this treatment.

-If an occipital nerve block has been successful, the patient may feel that the side of the head that has been injected has gone numb.
-The physician or pain specialist may request that the patient stay in the clinic or office for a brief period, during which the actual degree of pain relief may become apparent.
-The time elapsed before the desired effect may vary from person to person; it may be nearly instantaneous for one individual, but take a day or more for another.
+If an occipital nerve block has been successful, you may feel that the side of your head that has been injected has gone numb.
+Your physician or pain specialist may request that you stay in the clinic or office for a brief period, during which the actual degree of your pain relief may become apparent.
+The time elapsed before you experience pain relief does vary from person to person; it may be nearly instantaneous for one individual, but take a day or more for another.

-Occipital nerve blocks may result in side effects such as tenderness and discomfort in the area in which the injection has been administered.
+Occipital nerve block procedures may result in side effects such as tenderness and discomfort in the area in which the injection has been administered.
 However, the steroids administered should inhibit any pain linked with this.

 Other common side effects of nerve blocks may include: